 Put the lid on the pot and set the steam release knob to the Sealing position.

-Press the Pressure Cook/Manual button (or dial) and then the + or - to choose 15 minutes**.
+Press the Pressure Cook/Manual button (or dial) and then the + or - to choose 10-12 minutes** depending on the weight/thickness of the breasts.
 You don't need to add any additional liquid to the pot, the salsa and chicken have enough to bring it to pressure.

 When the cooking cycle has ended, let the pot sit undisturbed for 10 minutes to naturally release the pressure.
 Then, after 10 minutes, manually release any remaining pressure (there may not be any, and that's okay) by turning the steam release knob to Venting.